sauravDutt/sauravDutt/README.md

 # sauravDutt,
-sauravDutt, or sauravdutt.tech is my portfolio web site created by the following tech :- -> React js
+sauravDutt, or sauravdutt.tech is my portfolio web site created by the following tech :- <br />
+-> React js
 -> Node
 -> Express
 -> Mongo DB
+-> Also some othe useful react libraries<br />
 Designed with a mobile first approach.
-This is also my last
+This is also my last Javascript Web Dev project.

 ### `sauravdutt.tech`

+My portfolio website includes the following :- <br />

+Info :- <br />
+A little about me !! -
+“The function of good software is to make the complex appear to be simple.” - Grady Booch.
+I am a self taught web developer and a learner, I like to research about latest tech, new frameworks and polish my skills.
+I have an insatiable curiosity for AI – particularly deep learning – applications and their potential to change the technology landscape.

+Posts :- <br />
+posts are like bolg on some of the topics I am interested in
 ## Available Scripts

 In the project directory, you can run: